ubernostrum/django-contact-form/docs/views.rst

     .. method:: get_success_url

        The URL to redirect to after successful form submission.
-By default, this is the named URL `contact_form.sent`.
-In the default URLconf provided with django-contact-form, that URL is mapped to :class:`~django.views.generic.base.TemplateView`
-       rendering the template `contact_form/contact_form_sent.html`.
+Can be a hard-coded string, the string resulting from calling Django's :func:`~django.urls.reverse` helper, or the lazy object
+       produced by Django's :func:`~django.urls.reverse_lazy`
+       helper.
+Default value is the result of calling :func:`~django.urls.reverse_lazy` with the URL name
+       `'contact_form_sent'`.

+       :rtype: str

     .. method:: get_form_kwargs

        Returns additional keyword arguments (as a dictionary) to pass